fbpx

 Lunch in Doolin

-We drove all the way to Galway and checked into the Park House Hotel.
-The lobby was all decorated for Christmas and our rooms were lovely.
-Check the latest rates and availability.
+We drove to Galway and checked into the Park House Hotel.
+The lobby was decorated for Christmas, and our rooms were lovely.
+Best part?
+It’s in the perfect spot for shopping and dining.
+Check rates here.

 Galway Christmas Market

-We quickly dropped off our bags and headed straight for the Galway Christmas Market.
-And boy did it deliver!
+We dropped our bags and headed straight for the Galway Christmas Market.
+And guys, THIS was what I’d envisioned when I thought of Christmas markets in Ireland!

 Image of a street in Galway with Christmas lights